avm99963/infinitegforums/docs/features/features.vi.md

 Patches the bug that incorrectly opens the link dialog multiple times when adding or editing a link.

 _Community Console_

+### Minor UI enhancements

+#### Fix canned responses popup

+Fixes the selection popup that appears when inserting a CR, so it is shown correctly when some CR has a very long title.

+_Tailwind Basic, Community Console_

 ## Old message composer